testground/testground/docs/COMPOSITIONS.md

 A testground composition is a TOML file that specifies, in a declarative manner, all the information needed to run a testground job.

+Compositions enable testers to build and schedule test runs comprising instances built against different upstream dependencies.
+Compositions are defined in TOML files, and amongst other things, they specify:

+* the runner, builder, test plan, and test case.
+* total instance count.
+* groups participating in the run.
+For each group:
+  - number of instances (as count or percentage).
+  - upstream dependencies to override.
+  - test parameters for that group.

 ## File format

 The format for the TOML file is as follows: